Free Shipping on Orders over $75 to the Contiguous US

 Why should I buy a Jang Seeder?

--The Jang saves you money by reducing your seed cost by putting seed precisely where you need it, without wasting or overseeding.
+• It saves you money by reducing seed costs by placing seed precisely where you need it, without waste or oversowing.

--The Jang saves time in seeding, by letting you seed at a walking pace and by not having to go back to thin the crop.
+• It saves time during seeding by allowing you to seed at a walking pace and by eliminating the need to go back to thin the crop.

--The Jang makes quick work of reseeding, allowing you to maximize the efficiency of planting succession crops in a tight area like a hoop house.
+• It makes quick work of reseeding, allowing you to maximize planting efficiency for succession crops in a tight area like a hoop house.

 Can I use a Jang seeder for broadcast seeding?

-The Jang is specifically designed to direct seed at very precise spacing in row.
-For broadcasting seeding you’ll want to utilize a different seeder that is specifically designed for broadcasting.
+The Jang is specifically designed to direct-seed at precise row spacing.
+For broadcasting seeding, use a seeder designed for broadcasting.

 How can I switch crops quickly in the field using a seeder?

 The removable hopper makes it easy to pour the leftover seed from your previous crop back into its bag while switching rollers.
 It’s also not uncommon for growers to buy an extra seed hopper and preload the second hopper with another roller.
-This lets them quickly swap hoppers in the field in a matter of seconds.
+This lets them quickly swap hoppers in the field.

-I routinely plant double and triple rows at the same time.
+I routinely plant double- and triple-row crops at the same time.
 Can the Jang accommodate that?

-The Jang platform has several configurations that can allow multiple hoppers and rollers on the same frame.
+The Jang platform supports multiple configurations that enable multiple hoppers and rollers to be mounted on the same frame.
 Several seeders can even be mounted to a toolbar and pulled behind a tractor for larger-scale production.
 Let us know what you’re looking to do, and we can discuss special ordering you exactly what you need.

 I routinely plant rows of beans, peas, squash, and corn.
 What roller do I need?